Tornado3P9/installscript-linux/xubuntu.md

    # Or by letting a program handle the process for you:
    sudo desktop-file-install blender.desktop

+   # Also you might want to desktop-file-validate or desktop-file-edit your configuration.

    # Set correct permissions:
    sudo chmod 644 /usr/share/applications/blender.desktop